stevedonovan/llib/readme.md

 take ownership.
 Reference counting cuts down on the amount of 'defensive copying' needed in typical code.

-Unless you specifically define `OBJ_REF_ABBREV`, the basic operations are named `ref` and `unref`; there is also an alias `dispose` for `obj_unref_v` which un-references multiple objects.
+Unless you specifically define `OBJ_REF_ABBREV`, the basic operations are aliased as `ref` and `unref`; there is also an alias `dispose` for `obj_unref_v` which un-references multiple objects.